blues/app-accelerators/66-remote-apiary-hive-health-monitor/README.md

 **Transmitted.**

-- `hive_summary.qo` — one compact-template note every `report_interval_hr` (default 24 hours).
+- `hive_summary.qo` — one compact-template Note every `report_interval_hr` (default 24 hours).
 Each numeric field is the mean of its valid samples over the window; a field with zero valid reads emits `−9999`.
 The `weight_delta` field is the difference between the day's first and last valid weight reading, making swarm departure immediately visible in the summary even if no threshold alert fired.
 - `hive_alert.qo` — emitted immediately on a threshold trip, with `sync:true` to force an immediate cellular or NTN uplink.
 Each alert type is suppressed for `ALERT_COOLDOWN_MIN` (60 minutes) after the first firing.

 **Routed.** Both Notefiles land in Notehub and from there to whatever routes the project configures.